Dallinger/Dallinger/docs/source/installing_wallace_for_users.rst

 ^^^^^^^^^^^^^^^^^^^

 After installing Postgres, you will need to create a database for your experiments to use.
-Run the following command from the comand line:
+Run the following command from the command line:

 ::